sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

             * Didn't last long.
 After a couple dozen entries, I got tired of running up the stairs after every video
             * I still kind of maintain of obsessiveness about cataloguing things with a computer, though
+                * and I'm still not very diligent about it
+                * My great Aunt Phyllis also did this
+                    * had a massive collection of index cards with notes for everything
+                    * immacualte penmanship
         * Conceived a graphical software maze game in 3-D.
             * Never finished it (and barely started it) but I'm sure it would have been better than Doom